cpardue/projects/chkpwn/readme.md

 I guess it could possibly output an actual new textfile with the results as well, so you don't have to copy/paste it yourself.
 I don't know how to do that but i don't know how to do any of this, so...

+UPDATE:
+API costs money.
+So maybe use beautifulsoup to scrape?